 The first settings tab, Backup / Restore, allows us to make a manual backup and view scheduled and existing backups.

-From the Next scheduled backup section, we can check if there are any scheduled backups, and we can create a new backup.
+In the Next scheduled backup section, we can check if there are any scheduled backups, and we can create a new one.

 How to create a backup

 To create a manual backup with UpdraftPlus we simply click on Run Backup.

 A window will open allowing us to select settings and choose whether to include the database and files in the backup.

 In addition, if we have activated other services such as UpdraftPlus Vault, we can choose to save the backup remotely as well by checking the corresponding option.

 We can leave the default settings and click on Backup Now.

 An alert like this will confirm that the backup has been completed.

 From the Backup / Restore tab, we can also restore a backup we made previously.